 Blank Display on Thermostat Problem - Power

 The other types of thermostats use the 24 volts from the transformer that is inside your HVAC equipment for power.
 These thermostats use power stealing technology as their primary source of power.
 Consequently, a problem with the low voltage part of your HVAC equipment can fail for various reasons.
 Therefore, this will cause your thermostat display not to work.
 There are thermostats that use both batteries as a backup power source.
 Additionally, they also use the 24-volt system from the HVAC equipment.
 As the primary source of power, it is possible to have a display on your thermostat but have a problem with the 24-volt system.
 This will likely result in a service call from an HVAC contractor.
 Furthermore, they have the skills to figure out why the thermostat is not responding or is blank on the display.

 Blank Display on Thermostat Problem - Modern Thermostats

 Most of the modern thermostats today use the power stealing technology.
 These thermostats utilize the low voltage system (24-volts) of the transformer located in your HVAC equipment.
 If you have problems with the 24-volt low voltage system calling an HVAC contractor is best.
 The contractor can troubleshoot the problem quickly and efficiently.
-There are many things including safety related things than can cause you to loose the 24 volts.
+There are many things including safety-related things that can cause you to lose the 24 volts.
 Furthermore, these issues result in no or a blank display on the thermostat.